NMR Investigation on Honeycomb Iridate Ag$_3$LiIr$_2$O$_6$: NMR Results and Discussion

-From Fig.\ref{cascades}(a), we see that for sample A, some components of $1/T_1$ indeed peak at $9\pm1$~K with $1/T_1 \approx 200 $~s$^{-1}$, in agreement with the sharp peak observed for $1/T_1^{stretch}$ in Fig.\ref{stretch}(a).
-In addition, notice that an increasing fraction of $^7$Li sites with $1/T_1$ two orders of magnitude lower emerges at 10~K. These Li sites are surrounded by Ir spins that are no longer fluctuating, owing to static order that is already under way at 10~K. These findings are not revealed by the conventional stretch fit.
-ILTT1 analysis is better suited to probe these multiple components of $1/T_1$ with qualitatively different behavior.
+Looking closely at Fig.\ref{iltzoomedin}, we see that for sample A, some components of $1/T_1$ as marked by black downward arrows indeed peak at $9\pm1$~K with $1/T_1 \approx 200 $~s$^{-1}$, in agreement with the sharp peak observed for $1/T_1^{stretch}$ in Fig.\ref{stretch}(a).
+In addition, notice that an increasing fraction of $^7$Li sites with $1/T_1$ two orders of magnitude lower emerges at $\sim 10$~K. These Li sites are surrounded by Ir spins whose spin fluctuation time scale has slowed below the NMR frequency ($\sim 74.4$ MHz), owing to static order that is already under way at 10~K. These findings are not revealed by the conventional stretch fit.
+ILTT$_1$ analysis is better suited to probe these multiple components of $1/T_1$ with qualitatively different behavior.

-At 4.2~K in sample A, a large fraction of the $P(1/T_1)$ appears to be part of the extra-slow component, although a substantial fraction ($\sim40\%$) of $^7$Li nuclear spins still have $1/T_1$ greater than 1 s$^{-1}$.
-We apply a double Gaussian deconvolution of $P(1/T_1)$ below 13~K (dotted curves in Fig.\ref{cascades}(a)) to estimate the relative fraction f$_s$ of this slow component, and plot the results in Fig.\ref{staticorder}.
+At 4.2~K in sample A, a large fraction of the $P(1/T_1)$ ($\sim 60\%$) appears to be part of the extra-slow component centered around $1/T_{1} \sim$~20 s$^{-1}$ or less, although a substantial fraction ($\sim 40\%$) of $^7$Li nuclear spins still have $1/T_1$ greater than 1 s$^{-1}$.
+We apply a double Gaussian deconvolution of $P(1/T_1)$ below 13~K (dotted curves in Fig.\ref{iltzoomedin}) to estimate the relative fraction f$_s$ of this slow component, and plot the results in Fig.\ref{staticorder}.
 From this, we estimate the fraction of static Ir moments f$_s$ at 4.2~K as approximately $60\%$.
 This explains the significant decrease in $1/T_1^{stretch}$ below 10~K.

-In sample B, above 10~K, the ILT is split into two distinct components with $1/T_1$ differing by up to 2 orders of magnitude.
-The ILT of the main peak resembles that of the side peak, except the relative intensity of the fast component ($1/T_1$ $>$ 10 s$^{-1}$) is much higher, suggesting that the fast component arises from the superposed signals of the main peak.
-However, in the side peak of sample B, it could alternatively be from the presence of singlet states in the honeycomb lattice \cite{Kimchi2018}.